pjandir/CapstoneProject1/README.md

 This analysis is my first Capstone project in the Springboard Data Science Career Track course.
 The primary dataset for this analysis is NFL Combine (Combine) data.
 The Combine is an invitation-only showcase for aspiring NFL players.
 They perform various physical and mental drills and tasks.
 The Combine is a part of the total evaluation process by NFL teams prior to the seven-round NFL Draft.
-This project will use these Combine results to predict which round a player might be selected in the NFL Draft.
+This completed project uses these Combine results to predict which round a player might be selected in the NFL Draft.

 This repo contains the code, data, documentation and reports for this project.